 The following guidance is provided to promote consistent understanding of the referenced criteria.
 Examples offered are for the purposes of illustration only and should not be construed as required or as an inclusive list of items that must be evidenced.

-- Material culture relates to the making, history, preservation, and interpretation of objects. - Precedents could include typologies, spatial organization, and/or historical references.
+Material culture relates to the making, history, preservation, and interpretation of objects.

 The underlined student learning levels in bold are defined to clearly communicate expectations.
 Refer to pages 9-10 for student learning level definitions.